tommies123/Signature-Work-Portfolio/README.md

 For my Signature Work Portfolio, I decided to showcase three different projects that I have worked on while studying at St. Thomas.
 Two of these projects were assignments from relevant courses, and the other project was from a task for my part time job.

 The first project that I wanted to touch on was an assignment that I completed while taking my Design & Programming course (CISC 230) with Dr. Yilek.
-In the Epoch Converter Java file, you can find code that converts a given date into epoch time.
+In the [Epoch Converter](EpochConverter.java) java file, you can find code that converts a given date into epoch time.
 Additionally, the code outputs the current date's epoch time, and provides the user with a random date from the entered year.
 This lab was the first lab for the class, and was really one of the first times that I had been tasked with writing java code on my own.
 From this lab, I learned some of the basic coding techniques and learned out to properly outline code with comments.
 I have also found this code to be useful even after taking this course.
 There have been times where I have had to deal with epoch time, so having this code as a reference is very helpful.